MarcoBlaesing/zeroDepLab/03-m365-prep-tenant.md

 1. Navigate to Entra admin center domain names setup section: https://entra.microsoft.com/#blade/Microsoft_AAD_IAM/DomainsListBlade

    ![m365-dev](images/03/m365-prep08.png "Prep M365 Dev")

+> Note: Make a note of the value created above as:
+>
+> 1. Office365.Domain

 1. Click on **1.
 Add custom domain** and the enter **2. your domain name of choice**.
 Whatever you choose here it must end with **.onmicrosoft.com**.
 Finally click on **3.
 Add domain**.